 From the Labrador family, Golden Retriever is a friendly hunting dog that has the highest intelligence level.
 They are commonly categorized as service dogs, guide dogs (for blind people), and search dogs.
 They are friendly to an outstanding extent.
 You can have the most fun with a golden retriever.
 With a lifespan of 10 to 12 years, they are confident, affectionate, obedient, and loyal dog breed.
 Golden Retrievers are equally prone to a wide range of dog diseases and disorder.

 Common Health Issues: Hip or Elbow Dysplasia, Osteochondritis Dissecans, Progressive Retinal Atrophy, Von Willebrand’s Disease, Mast Cell Tumor, Cancer (Osteosarcoma, etc.), Cataracts, Heart Issues (Cardiomyopathy, Subvalvular Aortic Stenosis, etc. ), Epilepsy, Eyelid Problems, and Pyrotraumatic Dermatitis.

 It is not necessary that all of these health issues are necessarily present in the relevant dog breed.
 The list of health issues details about the diseases that each of these dog breeds can develop at any stage of their life.
 Pet can be ill but if you take care of them properly they will definitely get rid of it.
-He is a comprehensive guide to Self Pet Care.
-Hope that will help you lot.

 Various less famous dog breeds have fewer health issues and a higher immunity level.
 Have you ever considered buying them?
 Think again!